benitoals/Updater/README.md

 Updater

-This file can update your git's folders and git based powershell modules.
+This script can updates your git's folders and git based powershell modules.